Skip to content

 Officials feared that a heavy-handed assault could ignite a broader Shia uprising across southern Iraq, further destabilizing the fragile post-Saddam order.
 This political sensitivity shaped the operational decisions on the ground, reinforcing the cautious approach of coalition commanders in balancing decisive military action with minimizing collateral damage.

-U.S. Army soldiers clear mortar rounds and detonating cord from a crypt beneath the cemetery.
-Hidden doors led to tunnels and catacombs used by enemy fighters, which troops cleared carefully on foot and with grenades
+U.S. Army soldiers clear mortar rounds and detonating cord from a crypt beneath Najaf cemetery where hidden doors led to tunnels and catacombs used by Mahdi Army fighters

 Political Pressure and Religious Tensions